- Need to switch between colour triggers adds challenge and excitement.

 Though initially daunting, Neurokult quickly sucks you in its compulsive loop of tapping, switching, and swiping.
 It's not all smooth sailing - you'll be zapping discs with monk-like serenity one minute, and pawing impotently at your tear-streaked iPhone the next.
 However, if you've got the stones, then Neurokult will get your neurones fizzing like a mentos-powered soda rocket.

-Description50% OFF FOR A LIMITED TIME
+Description50% OFF FOR A XMAS

 NEUROKULT is an arcade touch ’em up that requires quick reactions and intuition.
 The thrilling and absorbing gameplay constantly challenges your ability to stay focused and act instinctively.